 Also, using the ICAO number we can know the model of the aircraft in this page.

-When I started to use SDR devices, I didn’t know that there are soo many interesting signals to acquire.
-The fact that acquire a signal from a real aircraft and obtain information about it it very interesting, at least for me.
-Also, the integration with MATLAB of SDR devices like USRP makes designs with them easy, because Simulink and MATLAB are languages very common in engineering, but not only USRP can be managed from MATLAB, also cheapest devices like RTL SDR have its own hardware support package.
+When I started to use SDR devices, I didn’t know that there are so many interesting signals to acquire.
+The fact that acquire a signal from a real aircraft and obtain information about it is very interesting, at least for me.
+Also, the integration with MATLAB of SDR devices like USRP makes designs with them easy, because Simulink and MATLAB are languages very common in engineering, not only USRP can be managed from MATLAB, but also the cheapest devices like RTL SDR have its hardware support package.

 In short, although I have had to spend more time than usual to explore this field, it has been very interesting to learn about avionics communications and surveillance systems.
 For this post, I have used these two pages to obtain information and learn about Mode S, ACAS, ICAO…